AndrewWD1/blog/src/markdown-pages/functors.md

 ---
-title: "Array as a Functors"
+title: "Array as a Functor"
 date: "2019-12-27"
 ---